Aungban: Food

+Restaurants that specially serve seafood, hot pot, or BBQs are spread across the town.

 Culture

 Religious celebrations are held throughout the year.
 The Tazaungdaing festival is the most widely celebrated holiday of the town.
 It is also known as the Festival of Lights and it is usually held on the full moon day of Tazaungmon, the eighth month of the Burmese calendar (November in Gregorian calendar).
 It also marks the end of Kathina (ကထိန်) season, during which monks are offered new robes and alms.

 During the festival, many hot air balloons are released as an offering to the Sulamani cetiya in Tavitisma, heaven in Buddhist cosmology and home of the deva, or as a way to drive away evil spirits.
 Hot-air balloons and firework-launching competitions are the main attractions of the town.
 Alms-giving and charity, both religious and secular, including satuditha feasts (စတုဒိသာ), are also commonly undertaken during this festival, as a means of merit-making.